 Benefits of cobots – less monotony, fewer errors, high reliability

-Unlike industrial robots, which are generally designed for specific tasks, cobots are all-rounders.
+Unlike industrial robots, which are mostly designed for specific tasks, cobots are all-rounders.
 Their form and functions are reminiscent of a human arm.
 The benefits of cobots therefore include the relatively small space they require and their versatility.
-They are capable of taking on a large number of different tasks.
+They are capable of taking on many tasks.
 Primarily, these are the monotonous, repetitive tasks that bore human staff members in the long term and make them become tired quickly, leading to high error rates.
 Cobots can assist in this case, as an example from Miami shows.
 Creating Revolutions was tackling a two-digit error rate in the production of a special pager device for the hotel and hospitality sector.
-Having transferred a small number of selected worksteps – ones that nonetheless require a huge amount of precision – to cobots, the error rate plummeted to less than one percent.
+Having transferred some selected work steps – ones that nonetheless require a huge amount of precision – to cobots, the error rate plummeted to less than one percent.
 Another advantage of cobots is that, if required, they can provide large volumes of data for use in predictive maintenance and other big data applications, for example.

 In human-robot collaboration, great value is placed on the safety of the human member of staff.